JJB Sports: Administration

-The combined fiscal value of JJB Sports' shares had totaled £500 million in 2010, but had unpredictably collapsed to only £1.2 million by September 2012.
+The combined market value of JJB Sports' shares had totaled £500 million in 2010, but had unpredictably collapsed to only £1.2 million by September 2012.

 On 24 September 2012, it was reported by the BBC that shares in JJB Sports had been suspended, and that the firm was calling in the administrators.
 It was expected that many of the firm’s 180 stores would close, and most of the company's 4,000 employees would be made redundant.
 It was reported that the Bill & Melinda Gates Foundation was to lose millions of dollars from this outcome, following its investment in JJB Sports in 2009.

 On 1 October 2012, it was announced that rival retailer Sports Direct had purchased the 'JJB' brand name, website and 20 stores, saving around 550 jobs.
 However, the remaining 160 stores were to close, resulting in 2,200 redundancies.
 JJB Sports was officially dissolved, with debts of £150 million on 9 November 2012.
 There were a total of 5,000 employees at its closure.

+As of 2025, JD Sports owns the JJB brand name and trademarks, Frasers Group still owns the website domain.

 Legal issues

 On 13 October 2009, JJB admitted that former executives were being investigated by both HM Revenue & Customs and the Serious Organised Crime Agency.

 The former boss of both Next and JJB Sports, Sir David Jones, was charged in February 2013, over allegations of forgery and making misleading statements to the market while he was executive chairman of JJB Sports, concerning an earlier £150 million loan.
-He was the man who helped to turn the clothes retailer Next into one of Britain's largest retailers.
+Jones helped to turn the clothes retailer Next into one of Britain's largest retailers.